Your monthly blog and industry news round-up

 Even though most consumers are aware of “digital wallets” — apps on smartphones that store credit card information and facilitate mobile payments — many remain wary of the risks.
 Fraud has been a problem, with weak authentication practices and identity theft at the root of many incidents — including those involving well-known brands like Apple Pay and Samsung Pay.

 Consumers also worry about how companies are collecting and using data, including purchasing history and even geolocation.
 How and if that sensitive information is being protected from hackers is yet another concern.
-Tokenization helps to secure valuable transaction data, but data stored in digital wallets or merchants’ payment systems may still be vulnerable.
+Tokenisation helps to secure valuable transaction data, but data stored in digital wallets or merchants’ payment systems may still be vulnerable.
 Also, new entrants to the market may lack the security sophistication needed to protect sensitive data from compromise.

 When solutions like Apple Pay, Google Wallet and Android Pay were being rolled out by mobile manufacturers and tech providers a few years ago, EMV chip card technology was also hitting the market.
 Retailers were initially confused, and frustrated, about whether to adopt mobile payments or EMV chip card technology.
 Most prioritized the latter.
 Now, adoption of that technology is near-universal in retail, even though EMV chip card transactions are slower than mobile payments or even traditional credit card payments.